Give BOSH! a Shout

 Big BOSH!
 Roast: Mushroom Wellington

 Whether it’s Christmas, Thanksgiving or just a normal Sunday, a roast dinner is the jewel in the crown of British cuisine.
-But if you’re living that plant-based life, how do you manage it without meat?
+But if you have a plant-based diet, how do you manage it without meat?
 EASY.
 We’ve based ours around a glorious centrepiece mushroom wellington.
 Fluffy, rich, full of texture and goes great with gravy.
 Better than your mum’s roast (just don’t tell her we said that).
+A great vegan family meal!

 - 7 garlic cloves